keram79/viper/docs/source/usage/web.rst

     **POST /file/notes/delete**

-        Delete a note from a sample
+        Delete a note from a file

         **Parameters**: